Community Outreach Programmes

 - Further education award holders

-College Connect aims to analyse what the community needs are and to design creative interventions with our target groups and stakeholders.
-These include community organisations, local authorities and industry organisations.
+College Connect aims to analyse the needs of the community and to design creative interventions with our target groups and stakeholders.
+These include community organisations, local authorities, and industry organisations.

-Through these interventions, College Connect aims to raise the ambitions of potential students, increase motivation through mentoring programmes, and increase awareness and inform potential students of their pathways into third-level education.
+Through these interventions, College Connect aims to raise the aspirations of potential students, enhance motivation through mentoring programmes, and increase awareness while informing prospective students about their pathways into higher education.

-College Connect carried out a number of Community Needs Analysis (CNA).
-This style of research is peer-led and gives ownership to the community at the centre of the research.
+College Connect carried out a number of Community Needs Analyses (CNA).
+This style of research is peer-led and gives ownership to the community at the centre of the community research.

-In 2019 College Connect carried out an action research project with the Pathways Education Centre for Prisoners and Former Prisoners.
-The aim was to find out how to better support people with previous convictions to progress to college.
+In 2019, College Connect conducted an action research project with the Pathways Education Centre for Prisoners and Former Prisoners.
+The aim was to ascertain how to better support individuals with prior convictions in making progress towards college.

 Community Needs Analysis with FET students

-In 2022, College Connect carried out a CNA with FET students in collaboration with Dublin City University (DCU).
-The research used participative and creative approaches to encourage collaborative leadership and engagement throughout all stages of the research process.
-The research process engaged with 58 further education students in seven Further Education Colleges in the Dublin/DCU catchment area to find out how better to support their educational progression to higher education.
+Undertaken in 2022, this research employed participative and creative approaches to promote collaborative leadership and engagement throughout all phases of the research process.
+The aim was to determine how to better support their progression to higher education.

 Community Needs Analysis with Refugees & People in the Asylum Process

-This Community Needs Analysis (CNA) was carried out by College Connect in collaboration with the Irish Refugee Council.
-The research was carried out from October 2020 to March 2021.
-Participative, peer-to-peer, and creative methods were used to explore the views and insights of over 100 participants with lived experience of the protection process on the access issues and barriers that affect their participation or progression in further or higher education.
-The research generates key insights on the experiences of this community of people and puts forward a series of recommendations.
+College Connect conducted this Community Needs Analysis (CNA) in collaboration with the Irish Refugee Council.
+Participatory and creative methods engaged participants with lived experience of the protection process to explore access issues and barriers impacting their involvement in further or higher education.
+The research offers key insights into the community's experiences and provides recommendations.